 - The cooking is MUCH faster – about 35 minutes compared to 90 minutes.
 And they taste the same.

-- If you’re feeling lazy, use a shortcut and buy pre-shredded cabbage (for coleslaw) instead of cutting up a whole cabbage.
+- Shortcut: If you’re feeling lazy, buy pre-shredded cabbage (for coleslaw) instead of cutting up a whole cabbage.
 And they still taste the same, but the cabbage may disintegrate.

 Tailor To Your Taste

 My goal was to replicate the taste of my Bubbie’s recipe which I loved.
-But here’s a few variations you could try to create a recipe of your own.
+But here’s a few variations and substitutions you could try to create a recipe of your own.

 - I add diced carrots as my grandmother did, but feel free to leave them out.
 I also like to add baby spinach at the end for color and extra nutrition.